ClimateImpactLab/SMME-schematic-plot/README.md

 # SMME-schematic-plot
-This repository provide code for generating figures to compose the SMME schematic plot:
+This repository provide code for generating figures to compose the SMME schematic plot (Fig. 1B in mortality paper):

 1. plot_GMT_pdf.py is the python code for generating PDF of global mean surface temperature anomaly.